 Immediately upon arrival in the cellar, grapes were destemmed and crushed.
-Maceration on the skins took place over a period of approximately 15 days at a maximum temperature of 30 °C (86 °F).
-Malolactic fermentation was completed before the end of winter.
+Maceration on the skins took place over a period of approximately 10 days at a temperature that did not exceed 30 °C (86 °F).
+Malolactic fermentation was completed before winter.
 The wine was aged in oak barrels of varying capacities for at least 12 months.
-Bric Turot aged in the bottle for an additional period before being released.
+Bric Turot was then aged in the bottle for a year before being released.

 This balanced and pleasant Barbaresco is the result of a combination of factors: the vineyard’s diversified exposure due to the shape of the “bricco” (the summit of a hill in local dialect), a specific clonal selection and aging in barrels of different capacities.

 Bric Turot 2015 is an intense garnet red color with dark ruby highlights.
 The nose is complex with notes of licorice that balance perfectly with hints of small wild berries, cinnamon, cloves and pleasant violet sensations.
 The palate is striking with its rounded mouth-filling tannins with a long aftertaste of ripe fruit.

 Barbaresco's history goes back to 1894 when Domizio Cavazza, headmaster of the Royal Enological School of Alba, dedicated his passions and efforts to crafting this wine.
 Production regulations and territorial criteria were established with DOC status in 1966 and DOCG status in 1980 that includes the cities of Barbaresco, Treiso, Neive and Alba.